ricardo-nolan/ethos-nicehash-autominer/README.md

 ## Usage

 Backup your `local.conf` before running this script.
-You may also choose to run `force-local` on your rig to prevent override from a remote config._
+You may also choose to run `force-local` or comment out all the lines in `remote.conf` on your rig to prevent override from a remote config.

 To get up and running, you need to do the following: